phamhaigiang/Document/README.md

 Going and experiencing places around the world with 3,000,000+ location and a lot of interesting things

-+ gPoi is application  to go and experiencing places around the world (United States, French, United Kingdom, Germany, Canada, Japan, China, Australia, Singapore, Viet Nam)
++ gPoi is application  to go and experiencing places around the world (United States, French, United Kingdom, Germany, Canada, Japan, China, Australia, Singapore, Viet Nam).
+It's support for andoind and ios and develop by Xamarin forms

 + gPoi discover 20  points of interest around according to the filter (min distance,  max distance, rating and type).